namubiru32/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Task 10: a function that returns a key with the biggest integer value.
 Task 11: a function that returns a list with all values multiplied by a number without using any loops.
 Task 12: converts a Roman numeral to an integer.
+Task 13: a function that returns the weighted average of all integers tuple